Additional Installation Information

 Check the Edit Virtual Hardware check box and click Continue.

-The Virtual Machine Properties page appears.
+The Virtual Machine Properties page is displayed.

 Step 8